k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 Basal lineages do not decide the future.
 They give it contrast.

-And on the scale of civilization, this may be the most severe division of labor imaginable: one branch becomes the tower, and another agrees to remain the foundation.
+And on the scale of civilization, this may be the most severe division.